-Home / All you need to know about String performance in Java in 2019
+Home / All you need to know about String memory performance in Java in 2019

 Did you know that, according to Java implementators, about 25% of memory consumed by large-scale applications are Strings?
 And what if I tell you that you can decrease this value with a single command?